CleverRaven/Cataclysm-DDA/doc/TILESET.md

 a package of images for the game.

 ##### Sprite
-an image that represents one game entity.
+a single image that represents either one game entity or a common background

 ##### Basename
 file name without an extension.